Up@dawn 2.0

 Questions APR 28

 We'll hear Jaylen's presentation, then we'll do the exam.
 I'll drop the lower exam score and double the points for the higher (up to 50).
 Submit your 500 word (optional bonus) imaginary conversation between yourself and characters from all three of our novels by Friday May 1.
+Also optional and for extra credit: a blog post summarizing your final report presentation.

 Claude’s concluding questions